kajal98781/Samachar/README.md

 import Constants from '../../Network/Constants';

 // watcher saga: watches for actions dispatched to the store, starts worker saga
-//A watcherSaga sees the action and triggers a workerSaga.
-Use saga helpers to watch for actions differently.

-export default function* watcherSaga() {
+//A watcherSaga sees the action and triggers a workerSaga. export default function* watcherSaga() {
 	yield takeLatest('API_CALL_REQUEST', workerSaga);
 }